-8. No Construction works shall take place on the site at any time on any Sunday or Bank / Public Holiday, nor on any other day except between the following times:
+9. No Construction works shall take place on the site at any time on any Sunday or Bank / Public Holiday, nor on any other day except between the following times:

-'''

-Monday to Friday 0800 - 1800 hours

-Saturdays 0800 - 1300 hours

-'''

-unless in association with an emergency or the prior written approval of the local planning authority has been obtained.
+Monday to Friday 0800 - 1800 hours Saturdays 0800 - 1300 hours unless in association with an emergency or the prior written approval of the local planning authority has been obtained.
+If impact piling is required, these operations shall only take place between the hours of 0900 - 1700 hours on weekdays.